pierrebrd/exploration_benchmarking/README.md

 ## Usage

+### Simulation

-### Exploration algorithm inputs and outputs
+#### Exploration algorithm inputs and outputs

-A `.launch.py` file is used to launch the benchmark, it launches the simulation + navigation stack, and also launches the chosen exploration algorithm by calling its own launch file.
-The exploration algorithm has its own parameters managed in its launch file, as well as generic parameters set in the main benchmark launch file.
+A `.launch.py` file is used to launch the simulation, it launches the simulation + navigation stack, and also launches the chosen exploration algorithm by calling its own launch file.
+The exploration algorithm has its own parameters managed in its launch file, as well as generic parameters set in the main launch file.

+### Benchmarking

+After the simulation is finished, a benchmarking script analyze the results (rosbags, maps, etc.) and returns the results according to defined metrics.

-### Benchmark metrics
+#### Benchmark metrics

 <!-- TODO -->